poinck/ocelot/README.md

 **tweaks you can put in `~/.xinitrc`:**
 Copy paste from "tweaks/.xinitrc" for following:
+- improve keyboard rate
+- set different X-cursor and size
+- GDK/GTK HiDPI-scaling
+- load different ICC-profile from colord
-- natural scrolling (for synaptics and libxinput)
+- natural scrolling (for synaptics and libxinput),
 - disable right-click on touchpad (for synaptics and libxinput)
-- load different ICC-profile from colord

 **better reading with `~/.Xresources`:**
 Copy paste from "tweaks/.Xresources": This will lighten font colors in the terminal and adds hinting and antialiasing to all applications.